Bioaccumulation Monitoring Program

 - Assess the human health risks associated with the consumption of contaminated fish and shellfish in California's freshwater and coastal ecosystems, and use that information to support the development of advisories that would inform consumers of significant health risks associated with the consumption of particular species.

-In September 2006, the Surface Water Ambient Monitoring Program (SWAMP) formed a subcommittee, the Bioaccumulation Oversight Group (BOG), to develop plans for and guide implementation of SWAMP bioaccumulation monitoring.
-The California Water Quality Monitoring Council designated the BOG as its workgroup for assessing "Is it safe to eat fish and shellfish from our waters?" and directed this workgroup to develop the Safe to Eat Portal, which is devoted to this theme.
+In September 2006, the Surface Water Ambient Monitoring Program (SWAMP) formed a subcommittee, the Bioaccumulation Oversight Group (BOG), now known as the Safe to Eat Workgroup (Workgroup) to develop plans for and guide implementation of SWAMP bioaccumulation monitoring.
+The California Water Quality Monitoring Council designated the Workgroup as its workgroup for assessing "Is it safe to eat fish and shellfish from our waters?"" and directed this workgroup to develop the Safe to Eat Portal, which is devoted to this theme.

 Efforts are underway to ensure bioaccumulation monitoring continues to be aligned with the public’s needs, particularly in areas where communities rely on fishing for consumption, subsistence, sustenance, and cultural purposes.

-Subscribe directly to the Bioaccumulation Oversight Group (BOG) Email List
+Subscribe directly to the Safe to Eat Workgroup Email List

-Subscribe to our BOG email list to receive notifications and the latest updates.
+Subscribe to our Workgroup email list to receive notifications and the latest updates.
 After subscribing, you will need to check your email host for a confirmation email to complete the subscription.

-For questions about the Bioaccumulation Monitoring Program or the Bioaccumulation Oversight Group (BOG), please email Anna.Holder@waterboards.ca.gov
+For questions about the Bioaccumulation Monitoring Program or the Safe to Eat Workgroup, please email Anna.Holder@waterboards.ca.gov